 How do I clean a crown?

 You can take care of your crown the same way you would your natural teeth.
 Brush at least twice a day and floss at least once a day.
-It’s important that you choose a toothpaste that’s non-abrasive.
-Otherwise, it can damage the surface of your crown.
-Waterpiks can be used to clean around a dental crown, but use them gently.
-If you’re worried about the Waterpik damaging the cement, stick to traditional floss.
+Also, use a toothpaste that’s not too abrasive, otherwise it can damage the surface of your crown.

 Am I a good candidate for a dental crown?

-Schedule a Dental Exam & Consultation for Dental Crowns in Plano, TX
+Schedule a Dental Exam in Plano, TX